collectivecardgame/library/docs/realms-2.md

 - After you’ve submitted enough cards of the specified rarities to complete your first Age, you can submit a card of **Legendary** rarity.

-- If a **Legendary** card is submitted without fulfilling the rarity prerequisites, but is voted into the game, it will be downgraded to a Rare.
+- If a **Legendary** card is submitted without fulfilling the rarity prerequisites, but is voted into the game, it will be downgraded to a Rare, or not allowed in (depending on if the text fits in the card at the Rare font size and if too many Rares were submitted that week).

   - When an age is completed, the realm creators may upgrade a Rare in the realm to **Legendary**.